fChristenson/jwt_oauth_sessions/README.md

 There are other use cases for oauth that has nothing to do with login but this is the one you likely are most familiar with.

+The flow usually goes:

+* User tries to login
+* we redirect the user to a oauth provider
+* oauth provider validates the user
+* oauth provider redirects the user back to us with a access token
+* we use the access token to get the users account information
+* we create a session for the user